We hope you had a great year!

 Before leaving, all furniture must be arranged back into move-in condition and rooms must be completely clean and free of all personal belongings and trash.
 All drawers should be empty and wiped clean with a damp towel.
-All personally constructed lofts must be taken apart and removed from the residence hall.
 Items left in rooms will be discarded.

 Residents of campus housing are responsible for all damages incurred to their room and/or public spaces.
 This includes damage to furniture in the rooms or public spaces.

 Oakland residents in Fairfax, Neville, Shady Oak, and Webster will need to return their keys and completed form in the Housing Check-Out and Key Return Receipt envelope provided by their RA to to the Residence on Fifth service desk.
 Failure to return your keys will result in a fee of $150.

 Laundry cards must also be returned.
 Failure to return your laundry card will result in a $25 replacement fee.

 Do not return keys to campus police or Resident Assistants.